 by Richard L. Sanders et al.

-NOTE: Only a very limited number of copies of the English edition were printed.
+NOTE: Only a very limited number of copies of the German and English editions were printed and all have been sold.
 However, if people are still interested in ordering a copy, Rick will record you name and address.
 If the demand for copies is adequate, he will try to have more printed, but to make it affordable, he will need to have enough orders for a total of about 50 copies.

 This book on Hans Mueller’s medieval and Saracen/Ottoman flat figures came out in print in in German late March 2021 in German and it was published in English in July 2021.
 The German edition is out of print, but copies do occasionally become available.
 People who order either edition can have it mailed directly to them upon payment.
 Due to printing and mailing costs, the quantity of books published has been limited and scaled to the number of pre-orders.